How to use Gorgias automation to route tickets by language and storefront

 Gorgias primarily identifies language automatically from the message content.
 For storefront routing, it relies on the ticket's integration source (e.g., a specific Shopify store) or the "to" email address if you use separate support emails for each store.

-An AI solution like eesel AI enhances Gorgias automation to route tickets by adding intelligence.
-It doesn't necessarily replace Gorgias, but rather layers on top, routing based on customer intent, allowing for risk-free simulation, and reducing the need for numerous manual rules.
+An AI solution like eesel AI enhances Gorgias automation to route tickets by adding an extra layer of intelligence.
+It doesn't replace Gorgias, but rather integrates with it, routing based on customer intent and allowing for simulations to refine your workflows.